GirlsFirst/SIP-2018/U2-Applications/U2.3-Robotics/HereKittyKitty/README.md

 1. Verify code.
 1. Upload program to robot.

-This program uses a piezo as input to make a "catbot" move toward a sound.
+This program uses a piezo as input to make a "catbot" move when the piezospeaker is tapped (knock sensor).

 **Note:** Student solutions may choose to use other sensors besides the piezo as an input.